 a.
-In the event of the death of a teacher, the Board shall pay twenty percent (20%) of the employee's annual salary in addition to any amount earned by the deceased up to the date on which he or she was last employed by the Board to be paid to a named beneficiary or otherwise to the teacher's estate.
+In the event of the death of a teacher, the Board shall pay twenty percent (20%) of the employee's annual salary in addition to any amount earned by the deceased up to the date on which they were last employed by the Board to be paid to a named beneficiary or otherwise to the teacher's estate.